 Love the minty chocolate taste of Andes Mints?
 This healthy low carb fudge recipe has all the same great flavours and none of the sugar!
-Happy Mother’s Day!
+Rich and creamy, and so easy to make.

-- Line an 8x8 or 9x9 square baking pan with parchment or waxed paper.
+- Line an 9x9 square baking pan with parchment or waxed paper.

 - In a medium saucepan over medium heat, whisk together cream and powdered sweetener.
 Bring to just a boil, then remove from heat.
-Stir in stevia and vanilla extracts.
+Stir in vanilla extract.

 - Add chopped chocolate and let sit 5 minutes until chocolate is completely melted, then whisk until smooth.